Tusay/MeerKAT/README.md

 # MeerKAT
 A repository for my work on MeerKAT

-Please take a look at the jupyter-notebook file.
-It's all explained in there.
+The jupyter-notebooks contain processing of the MeerKAT monitor log output files.

+The highest number notebook is the newest and best representation of the data and analysis.

-The log files I processed are also provided here.
+The log files I processed are also provided here as they are required in the same directory for running the notebook code.